icasimpan/quicktasks-k8s/content/post/connection-to-server-refused.md

 In this example, we're using the DOKS or DigitalOcean Managed Kubernetes.

 To fix the problem:
-Get the config file and set the value of `$KUBECONFIG` to it.
+Get the config file and set the value of "$KUBECONFIG" to it.
 ```
 user@example:~$ export KUBECONFIG=./k8s-infra-kubeconfig.yaml
 user@example:~$ echo $KUBECONFIG
 ./k8s-infra-kubeconfig.yaml
 ```

-and output of `kubectl config view` would also have something like below:
+and output of "kubectl config view" would also have something like below:
 ```
 user@example:~$ kubectl config view
 apiVersion: v1